Sminthopsis84/TPLSynonyms/README.md

 This program produces code for a synonym list that can be inserted into a Wikipedia taxobox, derived from text copied and pasted from www.theplantlist.org.
 It optionally includes Wikipedia code to hide (collapse) the synonym list.
 The program has a help page accessible by clicking a button.
-Licensed under the MIT license 2014 by Peter Coxhead and the wikipedian known as Sminthopsis84.
+Licensed under the MIT license 2014 by Peter Coxhead and Sminthopsis84.

-The source code consists of an HTML file Convert TLP synonyms for Wikipedia.html and a javascript source file convert.js
+The source code consists of an HTML file tPLSynonyms.html and a javascript source file convertTPL.js The files are available at https://github.com/Sminthopsis84/TPLSynonyms downloadable as a ZIP archive, along with this readme.md, license.md, and the original tPLApplet.java source on which the html-javascript version is based.

+When tPLSynonyms.html and convertTPL.js are in the same directory (folder) on the user's computer, open tPLSynonyms.html in a browser window, and the program executes interactively.

 #Usage
 For example, for Sisyrinchium acre H.Mann, at http://www.theplantlist.org/tpl1.1/record/kew-324946